Febakke/simple-variable-swapper-ds/README.md

 ## How it works

-1. **Analysis**: The plugin goes through all nodes in the selected component and finds variables that are connected to external libraries
+1. **Analysis**: The plugin scans the selected component, counts swappable variables, and detects top‑level external instances
-2. **Matching**: It matches these variables with local variables based on names
-3. **Swapping**: It swaps the connections from external to local variables
+2. **Instance swapping**: External instances are swapped to local components by matching the ComponentSet name (and variant when available); overrides are preserved by Figma's `swapComponent` heuristics
+3. **Re‑analysis**: After instance swaps, the selection is analyzed again to get an accurate list of variables
+4. **Variable swapping**: Variables are swapped to local variables and text styles

 ## Supported variable types